University Policy on Social Security Number Privacy

 VII.
 University Resources

-Questions regarding this Policy may be directed to Human Resources, Academic Human Resources, the Vice Provost for Libraries, Computing & Technology, or the Office of General Counsel.
+Questions regarding this Policy may be directed to Human Resources, Faculty and Academic Staff Affairs, the Vice Provost for Libraries, Computing & Technology, or the Office of General Counsel.

 This Policy has been created pursuant to Section 4 of the Michigan Social Security Number Privacy Act, MCLA 445.81 et. seq.